r-Techsupport/rTS_Wiki/docs/learning/handling-eol.md

 # How to resolve an EOL OS

-> We do not recommend in place upgrades from one OS to another, therefore in this guide we only link guides for clean installs
+> We do not recommend in place upgrades from one OS to another, therefore in this guide we only link guides for clean installs.

 An OS can be EOL for a number of reasons as outlined [here](/docs/meta/supported-os#no-support), how to deal with that EOL OS depends on the specifics of the OS in use.